xword/java-npm-gradle-integration-example/README.md

 Such setup can be useful for simple frontend-backend stacks when there is no need to serve frontend application from a separate server.

-Full implementation of this example [can be found on GitHub](https://github.com/xword/java-npm-gradle-integration-example).
+Full implementations in both, **Groovy and Kotlin DSL**, of this example [can be found on GitHub](https://github.com/xword/java-npm-gradle-integration-example).